zelanko/sql-docs.pt-br/docs/integration-services/scale-out/scale-out-support-for-high-availability.md

 ## <a name="3-install-scale-out-master-on-the-secondary-node"></a>3.
 Instalar o Mestre do Scale Out no nó secundário
 Instale os Serviços de Mecanismo de Banco de Dados do SQL Server, o Integration Services e o Mestre do Scale Out no nó secundário do Mestre do Scale Out.

 Use o mesmo certificado do Mestre do Scale Out usado no nó primário.
-Exporte o certificado SSL do Mestre do Scale Out no nó primário com uma chave privada e instale-o no repositório de certificados Raiz do computador local no nó secundário.
+Exporte o certificado TLS/SSL do Mestre do Scale Out no nó primário com uma chave privada e instale-o no repositório de certificados Raiz do computador local no nó secundário.
 Selecione esse certificado durante a instalação do Mestre do Scale Out no nó secundário.

 ![Configuração do mestre de alta disponibilidade 2](media/ha-master-config2.PNG)